Hongrui24/NeuralHawkesPytorch/README.md

   <img src='https://user-images.githubusercontent.com/54515153/85962642-c5e00700-b97f-11ea-9c6a-d117d8329350.png' width='460' height='350'><img src='https://user-images.githubusercontent.com/54515153/84570795-a9c44f00-ad5d-11ea-9b71-30632793f9b4.png' width='460' height='350'>
  </p>
  <img src='https://user-images.githubusercontent.com/54515153/85622697-3d86fc80-b635-11ea-99f1-d6d5835e642c.JPG'>

+We find that the models trained by Neural Hawkes have a better prediction on the event duration and intensity comparing to model trained by RMTPP.
+What's more the prediction result by the model trained by Neural Hawkes is close to the prediction result by optimal estimators whose equations are known.

 ## Acknowledgement:
+This model is built by Hongrui Lyu, supervised by Hyunouk Ko and Dr. Huo.
+The file cont-time-cell is just a copy from Hongyuan Mei's code, but all other files are written by us.
 As notice by the original github page of pytorch implementation, this [license](https://github.com/HMEIatJHU/neural-hawkes-particle-smoothing/blob/master/LICENSE) need to be included.